-Projected benefit payments are required to be discounted to their actuarial present values using a single discount rate that reflects:

-1) a long-term expected rate of return on the System's investments (to the extent that the System's fiduciary net position is projected to be sufficient to pay benefits) and 2) tax-exempt municipal bond rate based on an index of 20-year general obligation bonds with an average AA credit rating (which is published by the Federal Reserve) as of the measurement date (to the extent that the contributions for use with the long-term expected rate of return are not met).
+Projected benefit payments are required to be discounted to their actuarial present values using a single discount rate that reflects: 1) a long-term expected rate of return on the System's investments (to the extent that the System's fiduciary net position is projected to be sufficient to pay benefits) and 2) tax-exempt municipal bond rate based on an index of 20-year general obligation bonds with an average AA credit rating (which is published by the Federal Reserve) as of the measurement date (to the extent that the contributions for use with the long-term expected rate of return are not met).

-The long-term expected rate of return of the System's funding is assumed to be 7%.
+The long-term expected rate of return of the System's funding is assumed to be 6.75%.
 Per Missouri State Statutes, this rate is net of both investment and administrative expenses.
-GASB 67 requires the long-term expected rate of return to be determined net of pension plan investment expense but without reduction for the System's administrative expenses.
+GASB 67 requires the long-term expected rate of return to be determined net of pension plan investment expense but without pension plan investment expense but without reduction for the System's administrative expenses.
 Investment expenses (investment management and custodial fees) are assumed to be approximately 50 basis points.
-Administrative expenses are assumed to be approximately 30 basis points; consequently, the long-term expected rate of return used for purposes of GASB 67 is increased by 30 basis points to 7.3%.
+Administrative expenses are assumed to be approximately 25 basis points; consequently, the long-term expected rate of return used for purposes of GASB 67 is increased by 25 basis points to 7.0%.
 This rate is gross of administrative expenses.

-For the purpose of this valuation, the expected rate of return on the System's investments is 7.3%; the municipal bond rate is 3.50% (based on the weekly rate closest to but not later than the measurement date of the "state and local bonds" rate from Federal Reserve statistical release (H.15)); and the resulting single discount rate is 7.3%.
-The single discount rate is unchanged from the expected rate of return on the System's investments because the System is closed to new Members and the present value of benefits is projected to be sufficient to pay benefits of all current Members and their beneficiaries by the assets.
+For the purpose of this valuation, the expected rate of return on the System's investments is 7.0%; the municipal bond rate is 2.75% (based on the weekly rate closest to but not later than the measurement date of the "state and local bonds" rate from Federal Reserve statistical release (H.15)); and the resulting single discount rate is 7.0%.
+The single discount rate is unchanged from the expected rate of return on the System's investments because the System is closed to new Members and the System's net position is projected to be sufficient to pay all vested benefits of all current Members and their beneficiaries using actuarial assummptions until 2110.
 Furthermore, in the event that the assets fall below the present value of benefits and a contribution is required, a sound funding policy based on the frozen initial liability actuarial cost method is used, as defined by Missouri state statutes.